DEXA scan

 Print this page

-Your healthcare provider might suggest you have a DEXA scan if you are at increased risk of developing a bone condition like osteoporosis.
+Your healthcare provider might suggest you have a DEXA scan if you're at increased risk of developing a bone condition such as osteoporosis.
 Osteoporosis is a condition where your bones are thinner and weaker than normal.
 This means that they can break more easily, eg, after a small bump or fall.

 You might be at risk of weaker bones if you:

-• have a health condition such as arthritis, inflammatory bowel disease or coeliac disease
+• have a health condition such as arthritis, inflammatory bowel disease, coeliac disease, hyperthyroidism, auto immune disease, being under weight, low calcium intake, malnutrition.

-• have had early menopause (younger than 40 years of age)
+• had early menopause (younger than 40 years of age)

 • have been taking oral glucocorticoid medicines for 3 months or more